 Here’s to a Year of American and Global Comeback

 “In the midst of death, we are in life.”
 With stoic resolve, the words of that medieval prayer point toward a path of hope in times of trial; they provide an example we may still benefit from, no less today than when they were first written seven centuries ago.
-Though we are now enduring the third winter of covid-19 — accentuated by a new variant bringing with it the spectre of renewed lockdowns — I believe future historians will mark 2021 as the year we turned the tide against the pandemic.
+Though we are now enduring the third winter of COVID-19—accentuated by a new variant bringing with it the specter of renewed lockdowns—I believe future historians will mark 2021 as the year we turned the tide against the pandemic.
 Fortified by new vaccines, new treatments, and a restored confidence in our purpose and ability to overcome, 2022 will be the year when we turn to new realities.

 Dominating the former camp is the intensifying wariness of China and its unmanaged rise, now spreading across the Western world.
 Though storm clouds have been gathering for years, even the deepest China skeptics would not have predicted that it would give rise to a disease which has since killed over five million and infected nearly 300 million more.
 And while that might be dismissed as an accident of fate, the opacity with which Chinese authorities have responded to the outbreak, muzzling all attempts to unearth with certainty the truth of its origins, speaks to a sickness of a fundamentally different kind.